wsgan001/newEclat/README.md

          -c 1 eliminate non-closed sets (if -a 1 is used)

          -S absolute MINSUP (not as a percentage)
+         -x No offset (omit CID TID)

 MINSUP is in fractions, i.e., specify 0.5 if you want 50% minsup or 0.01 if you want 1% support.
 You can also use -S with an absolute minimum support, e.g., -S 2 would mean that the minimum support is 2 (as opposed to a percentage).

-the input database is assumed to be ascii (use -b for binary format) , with the following format per row.
-This is the IBM datagen format.
+The input database is assumed to be ascii (use -b for binary format), with two input formats.

+The IBM datagen format is
-        CID TID #ITEMS LIST_OF_ITEMS
+        # CID TID #ITEMS LIST_OF_ITEMS
 e.g.    1   1   4       0 1 4 6
         2   2   3       4 7 9
+items in the list must be sorted in increasing order, one per line (omit the header)

+The NO OFFSET format is:
+        # LIST_OF_ITEMS
+e.g.     0 1 4 6
+         4 7 9
-items in the list must be sorted in increasing order
+items in the list must be sorted in increasing order (omit the header).
+To run a file in the NO Offset format use the -x flag.

 Finally the summary of the run is stored in the summary.out file.
 The format of this file is as follows: